Payment reminder messages: 18 text and email templates

 1. Set up customized snippets for your payment reminders

-When you make a snippet on Quo, sending a reminder or follow-up text is easy.
+When you create a snippet on Quo, sending a reminder or follow-up text is easy.
 Just tap on a pre-saved text message template and customize it with your customer’s invoice details.
 Hop on your Quo account from the web or desktop app and follow these steps to create a snippet:

 1. Type /snippets into the message box of any text message thread, then press Enter.

-2. Select + Create snippet.
+2. Select Create snippet.

 2. Schedule your payment reminders